vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 5. Review the details in the **Summary** tab, then select **Save**.

-> [!NOTE]
+> [!IMPORTANT]
-> There may be up to 48 hours of latency between the time a policy is created and the URL or IP being blocked on the device.
+> It can take up to 48 hours after a policy is created for a URL or IP address to be blocked on a device.

 ## Related articles